yuvi-18/java-script/storage.md

 # heap and stack

-## heap
+## heap (non-primitive)

-heap storage is used in non primritive data types such as array, object and can be changed because they provide teh reference of the specified code.
+Heap storage is used in non primritive data types such as array, object and can be changed because they provide teh reference of the specified code.

-## stack
+## stack (primitive)

-stack storage is used in primitive data type such as string, number provides a copy of the code
+Stack storage is used in primitive data type such as string, number and provides a copy of the code that's why orignal code remains unchanged.